 Digital Commons Citation

 Plater, Zygmunt J.B., "Things I learned from a very small fish (TEDxBeaconStreet presentation)" (2014).
 Snail Darter Documents.
-Paper 65.
+65.